Revenue

 OpenAI's biggest competitors to date are Google, who have their own decade-plus long research in AI now coming to fruition, Meta, whose LLaMa language model competes with GPT-4 from an open source direction, and competing private AI research laboratory Anthropic.

 Google has long been a leader in AI research and now directly competes with OpenAI in large language models.
 In 2023, Google combined its Brain and DeepMind units to accelerate development of its next-generation AI, a multimodal model known as Gemini.
-Gemini is expected to handle text, images, and other modalities in an integrated way, aiming to match or surpass GPT-4’s capabilities.
+Gemini handles text, images, and other modalities in an integrated way, aiming to match or surpass GPT-4's capabilities.

 Google's key advantages are data and compute: it can train models on enormous troves of user data from Google Search, Gmail, YouTube, Android, etc., which are proprietary assets unavailable to OpenAI.
 Moreover, Google effectively owns the world's largest AI computing infrastructure, from custom TPUs to vast data centers.
 Estimates suggested Google could afford to train models with 5× the computing power of GPT-4 by end of 2023 and 20× by end of 2024.

-Google also benefits from ecosystem control – for instance, it can distribute AI features to billions of users via Chrome or Android updates – and from a cash-rich core business (search advertising) that can subsidize free AI offerings.
-OpenAI, lacking such distribution channels and ad revenue, must rely on partnership (like the default Bing integration in ChatGPT) to reach end-users.
+Google also benefits from ecosystem control — it can distribute AI features to billions of users via Chrome or Android updates — and from a cash-rich core business (search advertising) that can subsidize free AI offerings.
+OpenAI, lacking such distribution channels and ad revenue, must rely on partnerships (like the default Bing integration in ChatGPT) to reach end-users.

 Meta